 Phuket has Two Seasons.

-There are generally two seasons, a hot season (high season), which is fairly dry and a green (rainy season) or (monsoon season), which is a little cooler and of course brings the rain.
-The hot or high season begins in late November early December and usually lasts until the end of March.
+There are generally two seasons, a hot season (high season), which is fairly dry, and a green (rainy season), or (monsoon season), which is a little cooler and of course, brings the rain.
+The hot or high season begins in late November or early December and usually lasts until the end of March.

-The Green season begins in April/May with June July and August are the best months for good Phuket Weather in the summer.
+The Green season begins in April/May with June July and August being the best months for good Phuket Weather in the summer.
 September/October can bring some heavier rain.

-November, April, and May are normally transitional months and during these, the weather is rather hard to predict, although the months just before the green season, March, April and May are statistically the hottest and most humid time of the year for Phuket with the average temperature being 32/31 degrees Celsius or around 87/89 degrees Fahrenheit.
+November, April, and May are normally transitional months and during these times, the weather is rather hard to predict, although the months just before the green season, March, April and May are statistically the hottest and most humid times of the year for Phuket with the average temperature being 32/31 degrees Celsius or around 87/89 degrees Fahrenheit.